Back to Blog

 Getting Delisted

 Before requesting removal, fix the underlying problem.
 Delisting a still-abusing IP is pointless — you'll be back on within days.
-Scan your network for malware, audit your email sending practices, and check whether any scripts or applications are generating unusual outbound traffic.
+Scan your network for malware (using reliable network tools to audit open connections), audit your email sending practices, and check whether any scripts or applications are generating unusual outbound traffic.
 Then submit your removal request with evidence of the steps you've taken.

-Wait — this matters.
-Some lists delist automatically after 30 days of clean behaviour.
+That said — some lists delist automatically after 30 days of clean behaviour.
 If you're in a hurry, the paid express removal options from some providers are legitimate and worth it for business-critical situations.

 Check Your IP Against 100+ Blacklists